geby9469/priority-mechanism/README.md

    - `ClosestNodeIP` same as Miner node's IP
    - `ClosestNodePort` same as Miner node's tcp port
    - `LeadernodeInfoVersionPort` heartbeat port of nodes
-   -
+3. Make `logs` folder.

+# Executables
-3. Run node in each terminal

-You must execute Leader node first.
+Run node in each terminal and you must execute Leader node first.

+If you need to restart all nodes, be sure to delete all `.json` files.